Klymit Static V2 Review

 Comfort

-If you head over to REI and roll around on the Static V2, you will probably be put off because your elbows and knees push through to the floor as you shift around.
-This gave us an initial feeling that our sleep might be hampered by how thin the pad was relative to others.
-Even with our negativity hanging over our testing like a dark cloud, we were pleasantly surprised by how the Static V2 actually slept.
+If you head over to REI and roll around on the Static V2, you will probably be put off because your elbows and knees will push through to the floor as you shift around.
+This gave us an initial feeling that our sleep might be hampered by how thin this pad is relative to others.
+However, when we got out into the field, we were pleasantly surprised by how the Static V2 actually slept.
 Once we were settled down and laid flat or on our side, we didn't push through to the ground.
-Even our boniest gear testers felt comfortable side sleeping even though some occasional ground contact was noted.
+Even our boniest gear testers felt comfortable side sleeping, though some occasional ground contact was noted.

-The clever design of the Static V2 incorporates a subtle trough down the middle that helped contain our testers as they tossed and turned in the middle of the night.
-The distinct V pattern of the Static V2 also baffled airflow as we shifted, keeping the bouncy feeling, often associated with inflatable sleeping pads, to a minimum.
-This baffling was accomplished as the air was channeled through small connections between each V instead of just having one large air chamber for the entire sleeping pad.
+The clever design of the Static V2 incorporates a subtle trough down the middle that helps contain your body as you toss and turn in the middle of the night.
+The distinct V pattern also baffles airflow as you shift, keeping the bouncy feeling often associated with inflatable sleeping pads to a minimum.
+This works well as the air can channel through small connections between each V instead of just having one large air chamber for the entire sleeping pad.

-Finally, the Static V2 was one of the widest sleeping pads we tested, especially in its weight class.
-Other pads (typically much more expensive pads) often achieved their lightweight by trimming width.
-While this can be effective in saving grams, it results in a sleeping pad that can feel like it's trying to buck you off instead of cradling you to sleep.
-The Static V2 is an excellent balance of weight and comfort and felt much more towards the cradling end of the spectrum.
+Finally, the Static V2 is one of the wider sleeping pads we tested, especially in its weight class.
+Other pads (typically much more expensive ones) often achieve their lightweight by trimming width.
+While this can effectively save grams, it results in a sleeping pad that can feel like it's trying to buck you off instead of cradling you to sleep.
+The Static V2 provides an excellent balance of weight and comfort and feels much more towards the cradling end of the spectrum.

-On our tried and true Taylor brand scale, the newest Static V2 weighs in at 17.8 ounces, which includes a patch kit and stuff sack.
-When considering there was no compromise on pad width or any apparent comfort-sacrificing weight-shaving scheme, 17.8 ounces isn't bad.
-There are certainly lighter sleeping pads on the market if you need an ultralight sleeping pad, but for most backpackers or hikers, the Static V2 will be surprisingly light.
+On our tried and true scale, the newest Static V2 weighs in at 17.7 ounces, which includes a patch kit and stuff sack.
+When considering there was no compromise on width or comfort, this isn't a bad weight.
+There are certainly lighter sleeping pads on the market if you need an ultralight option, but for most backpackers or hikers, the Static V2 will be light enough.

 Warmth

-What drew us to the Static V2 initially was the competitive price and attractive spec sheet that seemed to stack up well against the more expensive competition.
+What initially drew us to the Static V2 was the competitive price and attractive spec sheet that seemed to stack up well against the more expensive competition.
+When we saw the R-value and slept with this pad on a chilly night, we understood that the competitive price comes at the cost of insulation.

-The one big downside revealed through our testing was the low R-value of 1.3.
+The one big downside to this pad is the low R-value of 1.3.
 During our testing, we attempted to sleep out on some below-freezing nights, and the cold eventually crept in.
-It wasn't unbearable, and we did get some sleep, though we were forced to use our Wim Hof Breath of Fire to heat up and keep from shivering.
-The Static V2 proved to be most appropriate for temperatures above freezing and was truly perfect around 40-50 degrees Fahrenheit.
+It wasn't unbearable, and we did get some sleep, though we were forced to use our Wim Hof breathing techniques to heat up and keep from shivering.
+The Static V2 proved to be most appropriate for temperatures above freezing and is truly perfect around 40-50 degrees Fahrenheit.

 Deflating the Static V2 was unquestionably more frustrating than inflating it.
 The narrow channels that connect each baffle do a great job of reducing bounce while sleeping on the pad.
-The same narrow connections make rolling the pad back up a relatively slow process compared to some other sleeping pads.
-While this is a small annoyance, it is an annoyance all the same.
+The same narrow connections make rolling the pad back up a relatively slow process compared to other sleeping pads.
+While this is a small annoyance, it is worth mentioning.

-The Static V2 also cleverly blended the density of fabrics used relative to how much abuse the surface would receive.
-The underside utilized a thick 75d material, whereas the less exposed topside had a lighter weight 30d polyester.
-Throughout the testing period of several months, the Static V2 didn't show any signs of leakage, and the new valve system worked flawlessly.
+The Static V2 also cleverly blends fabric densities relative to how much abuse the surface will receive.
+The underside utilizes a thick 75D material, whereas the less exposed topside has a lighter-weight 30D polyester.
+Throughout our testing period, this pad showed no signs of leakage, and the valve system worked flawlessly.

-As you might guess, we feel the Static V2 represents a great value.
+We feel the Static V2 represents a great value.
 For the price, we haven't found a pad that can stack up.
-There are definitely cheaper pads as well as pads that offer greater comfort or warmth.
-What the Static V2 does is combine a reasonable level of comfort, weight savings, and durability into an affordable package.
+There are definitely cheaper pads out there, and there are pads that offer greater comfort or warmth.
+What the Static V2 does is combine a reasonable level of comfort, weight savings, and durability into an affordable package that's a great option for seasoned backpackers and newbies alike.